mksaraf/kubernetes-lab-tutorial/content/hacp.md

     Name:         kube-controller-manager
     Namespace:    kube-system
     Labels:       <none>
-    Annotations:  control-plane.alpha.kubernetes.io/leader={"holderIdentity":"kubem00","leaseDurationSeconds":15,"acquireTime":"2018-03-18T03:55:36Z","renewTime":"2018-03-19T14:46:50Z","leaderTransitions":3}
+    Annotations:  control-plane.alpha.kubernetes.io/leader
+                  {
+                   "holderIdentity":"kubem00",
+                   "leaseDurationSeconds":15,
+                   "acquireTime":"2018-03-18T03:55:36Z",
+                   "renewTime":"2018-03-19T14:46:50Z",
+                   "leaderTransitions":3
+                  }
     Subsets:
     Events:  <none>

 The ``holderIdentity`` annotation reports the name of the current leader.
-Once becoming the leader, it periodically update the resource every two seconds by default, so all other instances know that it is still alive.
+Once becoming the leader, it periodically update the resource, so all other instances know that it is still alive.
 When the current leader fails, the other instances see that the resource has not been updated for a while, and try to become the new leader by writing their name to the resource.

     kubectl describe endpoints kube-controller-manager -n kube-system